chandarepo/codetest/README.md

     SquareHouse.java is the Main class

-SquareHouse.java Test Problem Statement #3
+Technical Test Problem Statement #3

     AirportApronAllotment.java is the Main class